Dean, Cumbria: St Oswald's Church

-Etymology
+Toponymy

 'Dean' is from the Old English 'denu' meaning 'valley'.

 History

 There are records for Dean's housing and population up to the 1961 census; they show that in 1961 there was a population of 710 with 214 houses.
 The census records go back to 1831.
 The village population has fluctuated between the 500s and the 700s between 1931 and 1961, having the highest population between 1821 and 1881.

 Dean's housing has only ever consisted of about 200 houses.
 This number has fluctuated, with a loss of 30 properties between 1901 and 1931.
 However the number of properties in Dean has now risen to 214.

 Climate

 The climate in Dean is that of the north-west of England, which is exposed to large amounts of rainfall due to the fact that the region is home to high ground.
 Despite this though Dean is seen to be drier than the surrounding areas with less than 800mm of rain a year this is because it is benefited by the rain shadow effect because of the high ground of North Wales and the Lake District.
 The coldest months for the area would be January and February but the warmest month would be July.

 Because North West England is among the more exposed parts of the UK, and relatively close to the North Atlantic and containing large upland areas, Cumbria is subject to strong winds.
 The strongest winds can be felt most in the winter half of the year, especially from December to February.